SDR Metrics That Actually Matter (and the Ones That Don't)

 Monthly scorecard (60 minutes, manager + SDR):

-Build the scorecard in your analytics platform so numbers update automatically.
-Manual reporting — pulling data from three tools into a Google Sheet every Monday — is a time sink that creates stale data.
+Build the scorecard so numbers update automatically.
+Manual reporting where you pull data from three tools into a Google Sheet every Monday is a time sink that creates stale data.
 If your dashboard requires more than 5 minutes of manual work per week, your reporting infrastructure needs fixing.

 Using Metrics for Coaching, Not Punishment